sts10/generated-wordlists/readme.markdown

 This project and its word lists are licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
 See LICENSE file for more information.

-The Google Books Ngram data compilation I used "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).
+The words for most or all of these generated word lists come from Google Books Ngram data.
+This data compilation "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).
 This project has no association with Google, nor does Google endorse this project.
+[More information at the original project's repo](https://github.com/sts10/common_word_list_maker).

 ## Requests?
 Suggestions?